 We discovered an amazing donut shop called Lee’s Donuts with locations around the city.
 We tried different flavors, from the classic to the more typical maple syrup.
 The tip is to go with an appetite and try at least two different flavors!

-What to do in Vancouver: Explore Chinatown
+Thing to do in Vancouver #7: Enjoy Chinatown

 In Chinatown, we were transported to a little piece of China in Vancouver.
 We visited the Dr. Sun Yat-Sen Garden, an oasis of tranquility in the middle of the city.
 We tried dim sum in a local supermarket, and it was delightful.